tripledio/tripledio.github.io/_drafts/models.md

 + Command model
 + Read model

 All of these different models that perform a different function and have a different responsibility.
 It is the first word that matters and that defines the purpose of the model.
+One of the root cause of model ambiguity is not asking the question: *"A model of what?"* Without knowing that we are comparing apples and oranges.

+## Models and layers

 Depending on the architecture of an application multiple of these models can live together in the same application.
 In a layered architecture a type of model is typically associated with a certain layer.